Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Conclusions and outlook

 \section{Conclusions and outlook}

 We have developed a general framework for analyzing the thermodynamic properties of quantum circuits using Kirkwood–Dirac quasiprobabilities (KDQs).
-Their real parts, which we refer to as Margenau-Hill quasiprobabilities (MHQs), capture the first moment of work and reveal the thermodynamic role of quantum coherence.
-Notably, a negative coherent contribution to the MHQ can cause transitions that would normally be beneficial to become unfavorable and those that would typically be detrimental to become favorable when sufficiently strong, rendering the entire MHQ negative.
+Their real parts, the Margenau-Hill quasiprobabilities (MHQs), capture the first moment of work and reveal the thermodynamic role of quantum coherence.
+Notably, a negative coherent contribution to the MHQ can cause transitions that would normally be beneficial to become unfavorable and those that would typically be detrimental to become favorable when sufficiently strong.
 Such negativity acts as a signature of nonclassical, anomalous processes that could facilitate the extraction of work beyond classical thermodynamic bounds.